How Much Does Skylight Installation Cost in 2026?

 Skylight Replacement vs. New Installation

-| Project Type | Typical Cost |
+| Project Type | Typical Cost | What Is Included |

-| Skylight replacement (different size) | $1,500-$3,500 |
+| Replacement (different size) | $1,500-$3,500 | Resize opening, reframe, new unit + flashing |

 Energy Efficiency and Tax Credits